 ②It has stable machining quality, high machining precision, and high precision repeatability and meets the machining requirements of high precision and exact dimensions.

-③For multiple variety and small-scale production, it has high production efficiency and can reduce the time for production preparation, machine tool adjustment, and process inspection.
+③For multiple varieties and small-scale production, it has high production efficiency and can reduce the time for production preparation, machine tool adjustment, and process inspection.
 Besides, the cutting time is also reduced because of the best cutting.

 ④It can cover complicated surfaces that are too difficult for conventional machining and even some unobservable positions.